Top of the page

-Shingles occurs when the virus that causes chickenpox starts up again in your body.
+Shingles occurs when the virus that causes chickenpox becomes active again in your body.
 After you've had chickenpox, the virus "sleeps" (is dormant) in your nerve roots.
 In some people, the virus "wakes up" when disease, stress, or aging weakens the immune system.
 Some medicines may trigger the virus.

 Shingles symptoms happen in stages.
-First you may have a headache, sensitivity to light, and flu-like symptoms.
-Later you may feel tingling or pain in the area where a rash may occur a few days later.
+First you may have a headache, sensitivity to light, and influenza (flu)-like symptoms.
+Later you may feel tingling or pain in an area on your body where a rash may occur a few days later.
 The rash then turns into blisters.

 Shingles is treated with medicines.
 These medicines include antiviral medicines and medicines for pain.
-Treatment may shorten the illness and prevent complications.
+Treatment may shorten the illness and prevent other problems caused by shingles.

 Health Tools help you make wise health decisions or take action to improve your health.

-Shingles occurs when the virus that causes chickenpox starts up again in your body.
+Shingles occurs when the virus that causes chickenpox becomes active again in your body.

 After you've had chickenpox, the virus "sleeps" (is dormant) in your nerve roots.
 In some people, it stays dormant forever.
 In others, the virus "wakes up."
 In this case, you may get a rash that occurs only in the area of the affected nerve.